Important facts about how age impacts fertility

-Unfortunately, as the ovarian reserve is being depleted, the quality of the remaining eggs begins to lower as well.
+At the same time, as the ovarian reserve is being depleted, the quality of the remaining eggs begins to lower as well.
 This starts to happen most notably when a woman is in her mid-to-late 30s.
-Lower quality eggs often do not contain the appropriate number of chromosomes (23), having either too few or too many.
-For this reason, the risk of miscarriage or having a child with Down syndrome increases.
+Lower quality eggs often do not contain the appropriate number of chromosomes, having either too few or too many.
+For this reason, the risk of miscarriage or having a child with Down Syndrome increases.

 When considering these two factors along with other elements that may occur such as endometriosis or polycystic ovarian syndrome (PCOS), it becomes very clear as to why women experience so much more difficulty becoming pregnant and avoiding miscarriage as they age.